hlgirard/xptools/README.md

 ![screenshot](docs/screenshots/analyze_front_ex-01.jpg)

 - analyze_bubbles - This script takes a movie (or directory of movies) showing bubbles on a surface (bright on dark).
 It uses a watershed segmentation algorithm to identify the bubbles and characterize their size.
-It then plots the bubble density and mean size of bubbles as a function of time.
+It then plots the bubble density and mean size as a function of time.

 ```
 analyze_bubbles --plotly --scale 60 bubble_movie.avi